Help us reduce the demand for rhino horn and track down traffickers

 Furthermore, this phase includes a philanthropic campaign to empower local communities and an educational programme.
 Veterinary surgeons are trained to ensure safe application of the radioisotopes, with discussions underway for certification through collaboration with universities.

-Phase 4 and 5
+Phase 4 & 5

 The fourth and fifth phase entail the commercialisation of the procedure and expanding the research into other species and plants.

-Professor James Larkin
+Prof. James Larkin

-Professor James Larkin is Director of the Radiation and Health Physics Unit (RHPU) at the University of the Witwatersrand.
+James is Director of the Radiation and Health Physics Unit (RHPU) at the University of the Witwatersrand.
 He is also the Chairman of the university’s NIH mandated Institutional Biosafety Committee (IBC) and is a past chairman of the International Atomic Energy Agency (IAEA) International Nuclear Security Education Network (INSEN).

 He is a Fellow of the Royal Society of Medicine, UK (FRSM), member of the Institute for Nuclear Materials Management, US (INMM), and a founding member of the Southern African Radiation Protection Association (SARPA).
 Visiting Researcher, King’s College, London.